bpolaszek/bentools-specification/README.md

 # bentools/specification

-PHP7.0+ implementation of the Specification Pattern.
+PHP implementation of the Specification Pattern.

 The goal
 --------